 - Having a close professional partnership with families based on trust so we can meet the needs of their child.

-- Daily communication end of the day or phone call and email to discuss child’s health or highlights of the child’s day
+- Daily communication (phone call and email) during drop off and pick up by parent/guardian to discuss child’s health or highlights of the child’s day

-- PIRS (Peel Inclusion Resources Services) and involving our contact for support
+- PIRS (Peel Inclusion Resources Services) and involving our PIRS consultant for support

 - Sharing information through emails to parents on workshops or materials of interest to parents such as : to Unlock food Ontario menu planning, Region of Peel and Child Development Resource Connection Peel parenting workshops information,